xwmx/nb/README.md

 ### Import / Export

-Files of any type can be imported into a notebook. `notes edit`, `notes open`, and `notes show` will open files in your system's default application for that file type.
+Files of any type can be imported into a notebook. `notes edit` and `notes open` will open files in your system's default application for that file type.

 ```bash
 # import an image file